CATS-Lab/Filed-Experiment-Data-ULTra-AV/README.md

-# ULTra-AV: A Unified Longitudinal Trajectory Dataset for Automated Vehicle
+# Ultra-AV: A unified longitudinal trajectory dataset for automated vehicle

 ## Introduction

 This repo provides the source code and data for the following paper:

 Zhou, Hang, Ke Ma, Shixiao Liang, Xiaopeng Li, and Xiaobo Qu.
-"ULTra-AV: A Unified Longitudinal Trajectory Dataset for Automated Vehicle."
-(2024)
+"A unified longitudinal trajectory dataset for automated vehicle."
+(2024) https://arxiv.org/abs/2406.00009

-In this paper, we processed a unified trajectory dataset for automated vehicles'  longitudinal behavior from 13 distinct sources.
+We processed a unified trajectory dataset for automated vehicles' longitudinal behavior from 14 distinct sources.
 The extraction and cleaning of the dataset contains the following three steps - 1. extraction of longitudinal trajectory data, 2. general data cleaning, and 3. data-specific cleaning.
 The dataset obtained from step 2 and step 3 are named as the longitudinal trajectory data and car-following trajectory data.
 We also analyzed and validated the data by multiple methods.
-The obtained datasets and the python code used to analyze the datasets are all provided in this repo.
+The obtained datasets are provided in [[Ultra-AV: A unified longitudinal trajectory dataset for automated vehicle (figshare.com)](https://figshare.com/articles/dataset/Ultra-AV_A_unified_longitudinal_trajectory_dataset_for_automated_vehicle/26339512)].
+The Python code used to analyze the datasets can be found at https://github.com/CATS-Lab/Filed-Experiment-Data-ULTra-AV.
 We hope this dataset can benefit the study of microscopic longitudinal AV behaviors.

 ## Original Datasets